Leadership Inference for Multi-Agent Interactions: Abstract

 \section{Abstract}

 Effectively predicting intent and behavior requires inferring leadership in multi-agent interactions.
 Dynamic games provide an expressive theoretical framework for modeling these interactions.
 Employing this framework, we propose a novel method to infer the leader in a two-agent game by observing the agents' behavior in complex, long-horizon interactions.
 We make two contributions.
-First, we introduce an iterative algorithm that solves dynamic two-agent Stackelberg games \emph{with nonlinear dynamics and nonquadratic costs}, and demonstrate that it consistently converges.
+First, we introduce an iterative algorithm that solves dynamic two-agent Stackelberg games \emph{with nonlinear dynamics and nonquadratic costs}, and demonstrate that it consistently converges in repeated trials.
 Second, we propose the \ac{SLF}, an online method for identifying the leading agent in interactive scenarios based on observations of the game interactions.
-We validate the leadership filter's efficacy on simulated driving scenarios to demonstrate that the \ac{SLF} can draw conclusions about leadership that match right-of-way expectations. \extrafootertext{This work was supported by the National Science Foundation under Grant No. 2211548.}
+We validate the leadership filter's efficacy on simulated driving scenarios to demonstrate that the \ac{SLF} can draw conclusions about leadership that match right-of-way expectations. \\

 {1.5 \cdot 10^{-2}} {10^{-2}} {1.2 \cdot 10^{-3}} {10^{-2}}